mila-iqia/ivado-mila-dl-school-2019/README.md

 ## Welcome!

 Welcome to the IVADO/Mila Deep Learning school!
-In this repo, you will find all the materials needed for completing the tutorials of the school as well as some supplementary materials.
+In this repo, you will find all the material needed for completing the tutorials of the school as well as some supplementary material.

 ## Course Structure